Kocytean/pytfidf/README.md

 ## Prerequisites

-The testbenches use PyMuPDF for text extraction from sample docs and a basic Flask server has been provided, but the tfidf_base module has no prerequisites.
+The testbenches use PyMuPDF for text extraction from sample docs and a basic Flask server has been provided, but the tfidf_base module requires only Python 3.7.

 ## Usage